External & Internal Infrastructure Penetration Testing - What's the Difference?

 We use our proven methodology to identify how susceptible your organisation is to a breach across your internal network.
 We will evaluate how a malicious attacker or rogue staff member could internally compromise your network and critical systems.

-Conducting an infrastructure penetration test on your organization's infrastructure will allow you to have a clear understanding of where your vulnerabilities lie and whether your current controls and procedures are working.
+Conducting an infrastructure penetration test on your organisation's infrastructure will allow you to have a clear understanding of where your vulnerabilities lie and whether your current controls and procedures are working.

 We recommend carrying out a combined external and internal infrastructure penetration test to replicate attacks which could be conducted by malicious attackers.

 Our infrastructure penetration tests offer an effective and thorough way to evaluate your external and internal networks, highlight, explore and exploit any vulnerabilities and assess the impact such attacks could have on your business.